IDEIAIFPB/llama-server/README.md

 # Llama Server

-This project hosts a GPU-enabled Llama server container using llama.cpp and .
+This project hosts a GPU-enabled Llama server container using llama.cpp and llama-swap.
 It is designed to quickly set up and serve LLM models using Docker and NVIDIA CUDA.
 The server configuration is flexible via environment variables and configuration files.

 ## Features